-Whether you are a 2nd generation slate roofer (aka ‘slater’) or just getting started on a roof repair or replacement project, this page will help set you up for success!
+Whether you are a 2nd-generation slate roofer (aka ‘slater’) or just getting started on a roof repair or replacement project, this page will help set you up for success!
 Slate roofs have been installed all over the world for centuries.
 Simply stated they are the best and most beautiful.
 A natural slate roof is the most cost-efficient roofing material when amortized over its life expectancy.
+For specs, colors, and the basics in one place, take a look at our brochures.

 We are dedicated to making sure that your new or existing slate roof lives up to its promise.